-No. Name Function 1 MIKE by DHI Use to run the Sediment Plume Model to obtain the BSS.
-Use to assist in the data analysis and interpretation by creating time series relation to the series 2 ArcGIS • Use to create shapefiles for data extraction. • Use to run the MODIS data extraction toolbox developed by DHI.
+No. Name Function 1 MIKE by DHI • Use to run the Sediment Plume Model to obtain the BSS. • Use to assist in the data analysis and interpretation by creating time series plot etc. 2 ArcGIS • Use to create shapefiles for data extraction. • Use to run the MODIS data extraction toolbox developed by DHI.
 3 Microsoft Excel • Use for data analysis 4 Aqua Vision Visea Program • Use for viewing of sediment profile from ADCP backscatter data.